 - Joint pain with trouble walking

 These are all pretty serious symptoms, mold or not.
 If your pet experiences any of these, veterinarian assistance will be required.
 However, if any of these symptoms line up, you may want to get a mold test kit and test your home for it.

 There are other hints that mold could be in your home.
 One of the biggest hints that it might be mold is if you experience similar symptoms as your pet.
 If your cat or dog have begun showing respiratory problems, you could feel similar symptoms.
 This includes trouble breathing, chronic headaches, and allergy problems.

 All pets have accidents at some point or another.
 If you keep a dog or cat, they may accidentally go on the floor.
 This is already sort of annoying as is, but if you let it linger, it can cause more damage than you think.
 Urine is already pretty gross, but it can slowly deteriorate into something worse and promotes mold growth.
 This is especially true since it’s warm.

 It’s a good idea to clean up as much as you can to avoid lingering odors.
 However, since this is moisture, it will also cause water damage to the floor or wall.
 Water damage is the prime reason that mold growth occurs and urine will most certainly promote mold growth.
 Make sure you clean your pet’s accidents as quickly as possible to avoid further damage.

 The first thing that anyone can do when it comes to mold is to get rid of the mold.
 Getting rid of the mold before anything else is most important.
 If your pets are given veterinarian help and you still have mold in your home, the treatment could be for nothing.
 Mold remediation should be done as quickly as possible.
-There are many local mold remediation contractors around you, so be sure to schedule an appointment.
+There are many local mold removal contractors around you, so be sure to schedule an appointment.

 Your veterinarian can tell you what to do with healing your pet, but it consists of a few things that you can do at home.
 Usually, it revolves around: